thisiscam/nozzle_cleaner/README.md

 If `NOZZLE_STANDBY_TEMPERATURE` is provided, the command will wipe until the extruder heater's temperature drops to this value, followed by `NUM_WIPES` of additional wipes.
 If `NOZZLE_STANDBY_TEMPERATURE` is not provided, the command will perform `NUM_WIPES` of wipes without waiting for the temperature.

+Further, I have a simple purge macro that makes use of `WIPE_NOZZLE` in `purge_wipe.cfg`.
+Please feel free to adapt this to your use case!

 # Limitations

 Currently, only fixed x-gantry mounted wipers (typically found on bed-slinger printers) are supported.
 However, extending support to other mount types should be relatively simple.

+The script relies on waits for wiping moves to finish then checks the temperature --- this causes the printer to "pause" slightly in between wiping moves.
+I found this behavior to not be a problem for me.

 # Acknowledgements